How We Filter Research

 • Autonomous vehicles

-These are often valuable contributions to their fields.
-They just don't help our audience build better AI products.
+These may be excellent science.
+They just don't help practitioners ship better AI products.

 1